 Fan Grid – Pre-filter

-The pre-filter is the first filtration stage; it is honeycomb-shaped and made of high gloss metal.
+The pre-filter is the first filtration stage; it is honeycomb-shaped and made of high-gloss metal.
 I don’t like this filter because the holes are bigger than they should be.
 So far, I have come across prefilters with much smaller holes extremely good at keeping out large dust particles and other similar particles.

 This prefilter on the OneLife X leaves a little more particles than standard prefilters.
 Still, it will quickly stop hair, pet hair, and similar particles.
-In any case, my strong recommendation is to clean the prefilter at least once a month, although OneLife suggests doing it every 6 months.

 Carbon Filter